 - Successful recovery is not defined by quitting the use of substances, but rather by developing a new and fulfilling way of life they never thought possible.

 The old saying goes “How do you eat an elephant?
 One bite at a time.”
 Helping recovering individuals and their families identify a successful strategy for navigating their financial future requires sound guidance, and it’s easier to provide then it’s believed to be.
-By eliminating the stigma of addiction and assisting families plan for the upcoming financial impact, stress can be significantly reduced which in turn allows everyone to focus on healing!
+By eliminating the stigma of addiction and assisting families in planning for the upcoming financial impact, stress can be significantly reduced, which in turn allows everyone to focus on healing!
 My child’s recovery is living proof.

 Michael Lewis is the Founder of Tutor Financial Advisors and Chartered Financial Analyst.
 He offers his services to those in need through a comprehensive plan of manageable action on a part of the recovering individual and their family.
 Email Michael@tutorfinancial.com to learn more.